is co-founder of MOVE and director of our productions. She is an alumni of Barrington

 College and is an alumni of Barrington High School and there she participated on stage, backstage, and on and off camera with BHS-TV.
 She also served as Vice President of Drama Club and is a member of The International Thespian Society.

 Her training includes; Improv at Improv Olympics and Comedysportz, scene study at Piven, and acting classes at Harper College under Kevin Long.
 While at BHS, she took three and a half years of theatre classes, attended numerous workshops during trips to Stratford Festival in Canada and the Illinois High School Theatre Festival, which ranged from stage combat to costuming.

 Olivia played Agnes in Women and War which had the high honor of being chosen to perform at the Illinois High School Theatre Festival.
 She has done many, many shows in the surrounding communities.
 Olivia’s first experience on a professional set was playing a child running in Transformers: Dark of the Moon.
 Which lead to her interest in film, as well.
-She is currently pursuing a degree in film production and will be transferring to DePaul University in the Spring of 2020.
+She is currently pursuing a degree in film production and will be transferring to DePaul University.